ayushgup1/GIT/README.md

   git log --topo-order --all --graph --date=local --pretty=format:'%C(green)%h%C(reset) %><(55,trunc)%s%C(red)%d%C(reset) %C(blue)[%an]%C(reset) %C(yellow)%ad%C(reset)%n'

 9. git reset HEAD NAME : to unstage the file.
 Replace NAME with the file you want to unstage.
+   RESET moves the current branch, and optionally copies data from the repository to the other areas.
+   --hard  moves data from repo to both staged + working area --soft  keeps the data in repo only
+   --mixed (default) moves data from repo to only staged area

 10. git checkout -- NAME : to recover the delected file.